Agent Development

 The above code implements a MyBot class with the following features:

-Local Development and Debugging of Agents
+Local Development and Debugging of Agent

 Create a package.json file and write the following content: